AvishaiBarnoy/DeepCook/README.md

 # Dinner Generator
-Dinner Generator is a Python program that randomly suggests ideas to prepare for dinner.
+Dinner Generator is a Python program that randomly suggests ideas to prepare for dinner, so you can have [Class with Zero Strain](https://www.youtube.com/watch?v=NpDAFKqeUDw).

 # Description
 ## Background
 I love cooking but I also hate deciding what to make for middle-week dinners.
 Hence, this project was born.
 It is supposed to randomly give a suggestion for a meal to prepare for dinner.
-I created a meal database (saved in the `meal_list.csv` file) and added some features to each meal.
+I created a meal database (saved in the `data/meal_list.csv` file) and added some features to each meal.
 Each meal idea is based on meals I found that worked for me and my family, or something I wanted to try but never had the chance.
 Every meal is ranked according to my own preferances.

+Fun fact: I am a crazy person who develops in vim...

 ## Features
 Currently, the main enegine will randomly choose a meal from the < describe the different options implemented and how the choice is done, too_late() etc. >